Link2006/TF2CheatDetectLua/README.md

 ### Requirements

-- Team Fortress 2 with a Premium Account (Gives ability to votekick)
+- Team Fortress 2 with a Steam account that can votekick (Requirements uncertain, needs more information)
 - Lua 5.3+ (Might work with 5.2?),Please look online for instructions  [Downloads for Win32/Win64](http://luabinaries.sourceforge.net/download.html)
 - A downloaded zip of these files